Sweet Potato Pancakes

 When the sweet potatoes are completely cooked through, let cool before peeling the skin off and blending in a food processor.

-Combine the the flour, baking powder, baking soda, salt and cinnamon in a large bowl.
+Combine the dry ingredients (flour, baking powder, baking soda, salt and cinnamon) in a large bowl.
 Whisk ’em together and set aside.

 It’s very important when making pancakes to know that you do not need to overmix, as the pancakes will lose some of their fluff if you continue stirring until the batter is smooth.

 When the griddle is hot, use a cookie scoop or a measuring spoon to dollop out the batter.
-If it’s quite thick, smooth it down immediately with a butter knife to make a rounder, easier-to-flip pancake.
+If it’s quite thick, smooth it down immediately after scooping onto the cooking surface with a butter knife to make a rounder, easier-to-flip pancake.
 (Also, if they are super thick, you run the risk of the middles not being cooked through when the outside is nearly charred.)

 Sprinkle a few chopped pecans over the batter.

-Once the pancakes are cooked through, transfer them to a plate and serve with syrup.
+Once the pancakes are cooked through, transfer them to a plate and serve with syrup and a dollop of homemade whipped cream or Greek yogurt.
 Enjoy!

 Erin’s Tips for Making Pancakes with Your Kids

-- Let your little ones do the measuring and mixing… up to a point.
+- Let your little ones do the measuring and mixing… to a point.
 Overmixed pancakes are no good, but my littles adore stirring and measuring.
-Depending on the age(s) of your child(ren), you can divvy up the tasks, and let them have a job.
+Depending on the age(s) of your child(ren), you can divvy up the tasks.

-- Parents man the griddle… unless your kids are older.
-We let our girls measure, mix and monitor the pancakes on the griddle, but they don’t have flipping privileges yet.
+- Adults watch the griddle… unless your kids are older.
+Our girls don’t have flipping privileges yet.
 We don’t want to run the risk of them getting burned on the stovetop.

 Frequently Asked Questions

-What else can I make with sweet potato puree?
-Vegan Sweet Potato Sage Olive Oil Biscuits, Sweet Potato Sugar Cookies with Fluffy Marshmallow Icing and Bourbon Sweet Potato Casserole are all brilliant ways to use sweet potato puree if you make extra!
+Vegan Sweet Potato Sage Olive Oil Biscuits and Bourbon Sweet Potato Casserole are brilliant ways to use sweet potato puree if you make extra!

 Sweet Potato Pancakes